SchulzLab/miRBeef/README.md

-# miRBench
+# miRBeef
-This repo contains accompanying code for the miRBench benchmarking approach.
+This repo contains accompanying code for the miRBeef benchmarking approach.